kinvolk/cloud-native-bpf-workshop/05-Extras/README.md

 map contains the two containers that have the requested label.

 Inspektor Gadget identifies the container with the mount namespace id.
-You can get the mount namespace id of one of the shell pods with the following
+You can get the mount namespace id of one of the containers by looking at `/proc/self/ns/mnt` inside the container.
+The following commands must be executed in the container (reusing the terminal where you run `kubectl run` or using `kubectl exec`):
-commands:
 ```
 readlink /proc/self/ns/mnt
 printf '%016x' $(stat -Lc '%i' /proc/self/ns/mnt) | sed 's/.\{2\}/&\n/g' | tac | xargs echo